topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

    *Waypoint icons screen with the newly created 'Hiking goal' icon.*

-If you press the newly created hiking goal icon it will be used as icon in the waypoint creation screen.
+If you press the newly created icon 'Hiking goal' it will be used as icon in the waypoint creation screen.

 .. figure:: ../_static/waypoint-icons5.jpg
    :height: 568px
    :width: 320px
    :alt: Waypoint icons screen Topo GPS

-   *The hiking goal icon is now the icon for the to be created waypoint.*
+   *The icon 'Hiking goal' is now the icon for the to be created waypoint.*

-The icon in the waypoint screen is now set to the newly created 'Hiking goal' icon.
+The icon in the waypoint creation screen is now set to the newly created 'Hiking goal' icon.
 Then if you press 'Save' you will return to the map and the waypoint with the hiking goal icon is shown on the map.

 .. figure:: ../_static/waypoint-icons6.jpg